 - Preterm birth/low birth weight

 Though the early stages of gingivitis may carry no symptoms, as the disease advances you may notice red, tender, or swollen gums or bleeding when you brush your teeth.
 There is no cure for gum disease, but early detection can allow us to stop the disease from progressing.
-Prevention and maintenance can be as simple as changing how you brush, flossing more frequently, or changing the products you use for oral care at home.

 If you are diagnosed with gum disease, expect to schedule more frequent hygiene visits so that Dr. Fleschler can monitor your condition and make sure recovery is on track.
 More advanced cases may require more invasive treatments by a periodontist, a dentist who specializes in the treatment of gums and bone.